LayaOne/wanxiang_team4/README.md

 > 2. There are independent commercial arbitration institutions in Wanxiangcheng, which have the power to decide when commercial arbitration takes place.

 > In the case of the existence of the above two elements, a commercial contract system based on blockchain technology came into being.
-Due to the empowerment of the blockchain, in this new smart city, there will be no more radish chapters, fake contracts and so on.
+Due to the empowerment of the blockchain, in this new smart city, there will be no more con man , fake contracts , commercial fraud and so on.
 At the same time, the cost of doing evil for every citizen in tearing up a contract will increase indefinitely.

 ### 我们使用的技术栈

 >Our TechStack

 Node.Js - Backend